 Paolo De Martino and Carola Hein

-Fig. 1- Sketch by Pietro Spirito, President of the Central Tyrrhenian Sea Port Authority, developed during the interview conducted by Paolo De Martino in August 2017.
+Fig. 1- Sketch by Pietro Spirito, former President of the Central Tyrrhenian Sea Port Authority, developed during the interview conducted by Paolo De Martino in August 2017.
 The sketch represents the future relationship of the ports with the cities at a regional scale in line with recent national legislation.

 Since 2016, the reorganization of the Italian port system through the legislative decree n.169 has created port clusters—an institutional reorganization aimed at providing ports with more efficiency for logistics.
 This development challenges the urban strategies of many cities and municipalities that are part of the larger regions to which these ports belong.
 The presence of the port in the territory is manifested through the use of infrastructures, construction of logistic centers and industrial sites; in line with their role as nodes in the sea-land continuum.
 These spatial claims of the port systems challenge the goals and interests of local stakeholders, each of which has its own cultural belief and has independently developed land use claims, spatial patterns and governance arrangements.
 The port reorganization therefore requires a parallel rethinking of the existing institutional arrangements and spatial structures as well as of the longer-term plans of all actors in the region.
 It also requires a new conceptualization of the role that space can play in institutional realignment.
 The case of Naples stands exemplary.